 Interest rate risk is the risk that the value of financial instruments will fluctuate due to changes in market interest rates.
-The Company is exposed to interest rate risk in relation to deposits with banks, however bank balances are held in current accounts, bearing insignificant interest.
-The Company's management nevertheless monitors the interest rate fluctuations on a continuous basis and acts accordingly.
+Interest-bearing assets and borrowings issued at variable rates expose the Company to cash flow interest rate risk.
+Interest-bearing assets and borrowings issued at fixed rates expose the Company to fair value interest rate risk.
+Company's management monitors the interest rate fluctuations on a continuous basis and acts accordingly.
+As at 31 December 2024, the Company incurred market interest rate risk primarily due to its investments in bonds and from the cash leg of its reverse repo positions.